-ARRANGEMENTS FOR DEALING WITH SAFEGUARDING CONCERNS (INCLUDING LOW LEVEL CONCERNS) OR ALLEGATIONS OF ABUSE MADE AGAINST STAFF lived, monitored and reinforced by all staff.
+ARRANGEMENTS FOR DEALING WITH SAFEGUARDING CONCERNS OR ALLEGATIONS OF ABUSE MADE AGAINST STAFF

+The aim of the School's Allegations Against Staff Policy (AASP) is to create and embed a culture of openness, trust and transparency in which the School's values and expected behaviour, as detailed in the Staff Behaviour Policy are constantly lived, monitored and reinforced by all staff.
 The AASP provides clear guidance about the acceptable behaviours of staff who are currently working in the School, whether in a paid or unpaid capacity.
 It follows DfE statutory guidance and HSCP arrangements, detailing the procedures to follow when these behaviours are breached.